sarequi/Bowerbird-ID/README.md

 ## Dataset

-The data was collected by Giovanni Spezie (PhD candidate at the University of Veterinary Medicine Vienna, supervised by Prof. Leonida Fusani) in Taunton National Park (Scientific), Queensland, Australia, during the 2021 breeding season, between July and November.
-The dataset comprised 76,645 videos, showing a total of 16 individuals across all videos.
+All data used in this study was collected by Giovanni Spezie (PhD candidate at the University of Veterinary Medicine Vienna, supervised by Prof. Leonida Fusani) in Taunton National Park (Scientific), Queensland, Australia, during the 2021 breeding season, between July and November.
+The dataset comprised 76,645 videos, with a total of 16 individual birds.
+All videos were manually scored by several students prior to the realisation of this study.

 ## Structure of the repo